northern-information/flashcrash.net/_pages/secret.md

 ---

-### DISCORD
+### DISCORD & COMMUNICATION

-If you are performing live you *must* join the temporary Flash Crash Discord.
-This is where we coordinate cutover events and offer technical support.
+All stream coordination and communication occurs in a temporary Discord server.
+If you do not signup with a monitored Discord handle you cannot play.

 ---